syskin345/i3PlusPlus/README.md

 - Added a serial bridge mode for lcd firmware update over the printers usb port

 Changelog LCD:
-- Removed the chines language
+- Removed the chinese language
 - Renamed all the bitmaps to fix the firmware update problem caused by the chines characters
 - Removed some start animation frames
 - Added the lcd update bridge mode button to the system menu